gcisneros310/QuickPC/README.md

 # Quick PC

-Quick PC is a dedicated mobile application/webapp for finding PC Components and making price lists
+Quick PC is a dedicated mobile application/webapp for finding PC Components and making price lists written in Dart using Flutter.

 ## Getting Started